Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Introduction

 A key obstacle to FEEL's generalization lies in the requirement for devices to relay models via wireless channels.
-The integrity of these channels can be compromised by real-world factors such as channel noise and path loss.
-Such disruptions not only affect the accurate reception of models but also have downstream consequences on model aggregation and the overall performance of FL~\cite{DBLP:journals/jsac/XingSB21}.
+Disruptions from wireless channels like channel noise and path loss not only affect the accurate reception of models but also have downstream consequences on model aggregation and the overall performance of FL~\cite{DBLP:journals/jsac/XingSB21}.
 Besides, communication topologies affect the speed of information exchange among D2D devices, thereby affecting the transmission of models and the performance of DFL~\cite{sun2021stability}.
 Additionally, data distributions across devices are diverse since data collection in distinct environments, leading to the Non-Independent and Identically Distributed (Non-IID) phenomenon~\cite{DBLP:conf/icde/LiDCH22}.
 Consequently, it is vital to investigate the impacts of the aforementioned factors on the generalization of FEEL through theoretical analysis, as well as to design algorithms that enhance the performance of models for better deploying FL systems in wireless networks.

 Recently, several works attempt to develop the generalization analysis for FL.
-For instance, \cite{DBLP:conf/iclr/HuLL23} provides an algorithm-independent generalization bound based on the restrictive meta-distribution assumption. \cite{DBLP:journals/corr/abs-2306-03824} utilizes the algorithmic stability to analyze the generalization but they only considers FL deployment over noise-free links. \cite{DBLP:journals/entropy/BarnesDP22,DBLP:conf/spawc/YagliDP20} analyze the generalization of FL via information-theoretic generalization analysis while lacks research on the effect of data heterogeneity and ignores the DFL scenario.
-In brief, these studies do not consider the generalization of realistic FEEL scenarios.
-Moreover, they neglect how to devise methods for improving the performance of FL via reducing their proposed generalization bounds.
+For instance, \cite{DBLP:conf/iclr/HuLL23} provides an algorithm-independent generalization bound based on the restrictive meta-distribution assumption. \cite{DBLP:journals/corr/abs-2306-03824} utilizes the algorithmic stability to analyze the generalization but they only consider FL deployment over noise-free links. \cite{DBLP:journals/entropy/BarnesDP22,DBLP:conf/spawc/YagliDP20} analyze the generalization of FL via information-theoretic generalization analysis while lacking research on the effect of data heterogeneity and ignoring the DFL scenario.
+In brief, these studies do not consider the generalization of realistic FEEL scenarios by integrating key factors in wireless networks.
+Moreover, they neglect how to devise methods for improving the performance of FL by reducing their proposed generalization bounds.